conorhastings/apply-loader-after-first-build-webpack-plugin/README.md

   ]
 }
 ```

+You can also pass in an `include` key to the loader and these files will have the loader applied immediately.
+Note that this currently only supports `include` in the array format.

 And thats it, please feel free to reach out through issues with any bugs/missing docs/feature requests etc..